 GROUP LIMIT 12 guests maximum

 Your deposit of Euro1000 will hold your place in this workshop.
-Further payment of Euro 1200 is due by 14 July, 2020.
+Further payment of Euro 1200 is due by 20 July, 2019.
+All payments are non-refundable.
 In case of impossibility of your participation in this tour, we will refund all payments minus the fee for the transfer of money if there is a replacement for your spot.